adkendall/DHPDocs/docs/intro.rst

 business relationship and integrate systems.
 This is handled on a case by case basis and follows the same approach that is currently taken for any other kind of business and system integration project.

-To support system integration, the technical services document describes a few aspects of this which arise in the unique context of this platform.

 To support the wider service integration, it is necessary that the platform operator and respective CSO or TPP join their support processes